webman-php/webman-manual/resource/doc/en/others/autoload.md

     ]
 ];
 ```
-> **Tip**
+ > **Note**
-> In the `autoload.php`, we see that it is set to load two files, `support/Request.php` and `support/Response.php`.
-This is because there are also two identical files under `vendor/workerman/webman-framework/src/support/`.
-By using `autoload.php`, we prioritize loading `support/Request.php` and `support/Response.php` from the project root directory, allowing us to customize the content of these two files without modifying the files in the `vendor`.
-If you do not need to customize them, you can ignore these two configurations.
+ > In the `autoload.php` file, we see that `support/Request.php` and `support/Response.php` are loaded.
+This is because there are also two files with the same names in `vendor/workerman/webman-framework/src/support/`.
+By loading the files specified in `autoload.php`, we give priority to the files in the project's root directory, allowing us to customize the content of these two files without modifying the files in `vendor`.
+If you don't need to customize them, you can ignore these two configurations.